How to create the look

 Hogarth sofa is the centrepiece and although it only shows a few subtle period touches, our colour scheme pulls the look together.
 If you wanted to go all out with a 1920's living room then you could combine the Hogarth with a typical 1920's club chair.
-Or, for a club lounge look then I would recommend the Oskar club armchair.
+Or, for a club lounge look then I would recommend a club armchair.
 Our cushions feature large and small diamond patterns which mirror the shapes of this era as well as the patterns on our tea-trolley.
 We have chosen the Bailey footstool as it's the perfect shade of dusky pink, a colour that was widely used in this decade and is very on trend now.
 Another ottoman style that would work well is the Concerto in silver.
 Another key colour combination of the 1920's was gold and silver, great reflective materials for accessories and perfect for weaving throughout the larger pieces of furniture.

 Floral patterns were also en-vogue during this time and would typically be seen on upholstered furniture, wallpaper, drapery and cushions.
 If you are partial to the more floral look then don't be afraid to layer up with different patterns, as long as you mix with plains and stick to a soft palette (like our one above) then you will be fine.
 Suggested accessories to really pinpoint this style would be; trays, glassware, china, mirrors and ornaments.